-Please enjoy the Ministry of Cultural Purification’s presentation of America’s finest films during the first seventy years of the twentieth century.
+Please enjoy this presentation of America’s finest films during the first seventy years of the twentieth century.
 This is the fourth of a five-part series that names the top 15 films between 1900 and 1970.

 The numbers 1-15 do not themselves denote a level of a ranking.
 The inclusion of a film on the list simply means it is indispensable.